Housing Market Typology

 To complete the update of the typology, a Task Force was formed to guide and inform the process.
 The Task Force included representatives from non-profit organizations, foundations and academic institutions, as well as private entities such as banks and private developers.
 The group met regularly over a period of eight months to discuss the analysis of variables, market types and final results.

-This 2017 update of the City’s Housing Market Typology was jointly developed by the Baltimore City Planning Department, Department of Housing & Community Development, and Reinvestment Fund.
+The City’s Housing Market Typology was jointly developed by the Baltimore City Planning Department, Department of Housing & Community Development, and Reinvestment Fund.